hasura/ndc-hub/rfcs/0010-connector-upgrades-dx.md

 The plugin command is expected to perform any connector specific upgrades to the connector configuration.

+If the plugin command is not defined, the CLI will WARN that the connector does not natively support configuration upgrades and that manual upgrades may be necessary.

+Connector authors should always include a upgradeConfiguration command, even if it a noop.

 ## `upgradeConfiguration` command

 Should upgrade the context directory in place.
 The user is expected to use a version control system to handle changes.

 Note: connectors should capture the configuration version as a part of the configuration.

-Do not rely on the following files: connector.yaml, compose.yaml.
-Connectors must modify only files that the connector itself owns.
+Do not rely on or modify the following files: connector.yaml, compose.yaml.
+Connectors must read and modify only files that the connector itself owns.

 ## `connector-metadata.yaml` types